featherbear/UNSW-COMP3231/blog/content/post/memory-management.md

 Regardless, it allows for the memory of inactive processes to be stored off-RAM, to create more space for new/active processes that request for memory.

-# Memory Address Binds
+# Types Memory Address Binds

-## During Compile/Link time
+## Compile/Link Time

+HARDCODED ADDRESSES.

 The entrypoint location of the program needs to be known at compile-time.
 When this entrypoint changes, the program needs to be recompiled

 ## During Load/Object time

-The compiler generates relocatable code
+The compiler generates relocatable code.
+When run, the program is loaded into memory, and the addresses are modified to suit the current memory space.
+The modified addresses are then overwritten into the memory, then the application is launched.

 ## Run time

-Logical addresses are translated to physical addresses
+Logical addresses are translated to physical addresses via virtual memory.

 # Compaction